lexxiave/forms/README.md

 1. Each form submission sends to a MySQL Database using PHP

-2. Every submission forward emails submission alert to the administrator's and send subscriber email confirmation upon every submission
+2. Every submission should forward an email confirmation to the subscribers and an email alert to the administrator.

 3. Option customizes the form confirmation message.